hkchengrex/SchoolProject/2012H/Project2/tetris/README.txt

+COMP2012H Project2 - Tetris

+Made By:
+Cheng Ho Kei (12219689)
+Chan Nok Hin (20349103)

-The project mainly consist of two parts- logic and interface
+The project program has been divided into logic and interface part.

+Logic:

+* Game manager: Contain information about the game, such as score, level, the current/next block and the current base.
+Act as a entrance from the UI to the game logic.

+* Cube: Basic unit of tetris.
+Represent a square with x, y coordinate and color.

+* Block: Class that contains several Cubes to construct different kinds of block.
+It handles the rotation and translation of the block.

+* Base: A class containing all the Cubes that are landed on it

+* Util: A class to convert the Cubes's enum color (abstract) to the UI color (QColor)

 Interface:
-  GameWindow class: Display the gameboad, player's score, number of lives, and information about the next piece to appear *The constructor fuction declare a number of QBoxes to create the structure of interface.
-It adds the gameBoard, gameController, previewWindow level and score label to the box
-  *updateView() obtain updated information for gameBoard, previewWindow from their class, score and level from the gameBoard class, previewWindow class and GameManger class respectively

-  GameBoad class: Layout of the gameboad
-  *Constructor set the background of the board *updateView() draw the tetris block in different color and keep painting the in the pixmap

-  GameController class: Get the user input

-  Preview_window class: draw and update the preview window

-Logic:
-  Game manager class: Contain all sort of information in the game like score, block and command to the block like rotate Block class: Class that conbines the cubes in cube class to construct different kinds of block.
-Applying different movement, like translation
-               rotation
-  Cube class: A basic unit of a block, containing x, y coordinate of a cube Base class: A class containing all the Cubes that are landed on it Util class: A class to switch the color
+* GameWindow: Container of gameboard, score, level and preview window.
+Its updateView() function will update all UI it contains.

+* GameBoard & Preview window: Draw the tetris pieces

+* GameController: Capture user input and redirect to the logic part